grip-on-software/bigboat-python-api/README.md

 - We publish releases to [PyPI](https://pypi.python.org/pypi/bigboat) using `make release` which performs multiple checks: version number consistency, lint, typing and unit tests.
+- Noteworthy changes to the module are added to the [changelog](CHANGELOG.md).

 ## License